-At Pro Aerosols, we would like to introduce you to one of our more unique pieces of work.
+At DC Paint Solutions, we would like to introduce you to one of our more unique pieces of work.
 We are known for reinventing a run down and ruptured product.
 Therefore when one of our customers asked us advice on how to complete a pool table renovation, we couldn’t say no!

 What did we do?